oracle-livelabs/analytics-ai/multichannel-oci-genaiagents/7-connect-oda-with-agents/connect-oda-with-agents.md

 2. Download the skill from [this link](https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/frpj5kvxryk1/b/genAiAgents/o/genAiAgentsSkill(1.0).zip).
 Click on **Import Skills** in the right-hand corner and import the skill named **genAiAgentsSkill**.

-3. Once the skill is imported, open it and go to the **Settings** button on the right-hand side.
+3. Once the skill is imported, open it and go to the **Settings** button on the left-hand side as shown in the image below.

     ![Skill Settings](./images/image15.png)